Maintaining a groove is crucial for a bass player – I should be able to dance to what I’m playing – and locking in with the drummer is essential.

 In a band, you need to be able to be tight and in step with the drummer.
 Being fancy is fun, but timing, technique, and grooving is most important to me.

-My very first bass was a Fender Squier Jazz.
+My very first bass was a Fender Squier Jazz bass guitar.
 I still have it and use it for performances where I need to change tuning many times during our sets.
 I have a lot of good memories of that bass.
 It’s made many trips to and from school for band practice.
 I’m very fond of it, it’s very special to me.

 I play an Ernie Ball Music Man Stingray through a Fender Rumble 500 these days – the bass is a Ray34 with a gorgeous mahogany body and a beautiful sound that I never get tired of.
 I love the feeling of it in my hands and hearing it when I play out with my band.